-Tech and Engineering Companies Hiring
+Tech and Engineering Companies Hiring in Gainesville

 3. Jacobs Engineering Group

-4. Affiliated Engineers, Inc.
+7. Affiliated Engineers, Inc.

 Affiliated Engineers Inc. (AEI) has openings for electrical project engineers, mechanical engineers, and other positions at its Gainesville office.
 AEI encompasses a collaborative community of about 650 creative professionals who plan, design and deliver systems for organizations that contribute to a sustainable future in healthcare, science and technology, energy and utilities, and more.

-TradePMR, which has offices in Gainesville and the Tampa Bay region, is a company that supports financial institutions and their employees.
+TradePMR, which has offices in both Gainesville and the Tampa Bay region, is a company that supports financial institutions and their employees.
 Part of their mission is to improve existing technology and develop new technology to provide state-of-the-art products and services to financial advisors.
 As a software engineer, technology director, or product manager, you can help TradePMR continue to research, study, and expand its knowledge of the industry to ensure healthy growth.

 Working and Living in Gainesville, Florida